-The Entrepreneurship Development (ED) Trust is a charitable trust that aims to have a positive impact on our country’s social and economic growth.
+The Entrepreneurship Development Trust (the “ED Trust” or “EDT”) is a charitable trust, and approved Public Benefit Organisation (“PBO”) in terms of the South African Income Tax Act, that aims to have a positive impact on our country’s social and economic growth.

 EDT was founded in 2003 as a beneficiary of Investec’s black economic empowerment transaction.
 It was created as a vehicle to augment Investec’s legacy in South Africa by supporting entrepreneurship and educational enrichment to contribute towards South Africa’s economic growth.

 The Trust therefore continues to invest in the right opportunities as they present themselves, acting as a bridge between business and communities, in order to build a sustainable fund large enough to make a significant positive impact on South Africa and its people.